resonatehq-examples/example-website-summarization-agent-py/README.md

 This is an example website summarization application built with:

-- Flask: webserver that handles HTTP requests
+- Flask: web server that handles HTTP requests
 - Resonate: framework for distributed & concurrent applications
-- Beautiful Soup: webscraper
+- Beautiful Soup: web scraper
 - Ollama: LLM that summarizes content

 This application uses [uv](https://docs.astral.sh/uv/) as the environment and package manager.